TESTMECS/starclass/README.md

 The average talking time in 1 minute is **125-250 words**.
 Assuming the user talks for around **3-5 minutes** per response.
 ### STAR method frequency
-The star respond frame work specifies that some labels should be longer than others.
+The star respond frame-work specifies that some labels should be longer than others.
 For example:
 	1. Situation = 15% of the response.
 	2. Task = 10% of speaking time.